Beinn a' Chlèibh

 The name Beinn a' Chlèibh translates from Scottish Gaelic as “Mountain of the Chest/Creel”.

 Beinn a' Chlèibh is rated Challenging (difficulty 3/5).
-Route difficulty varies — check the Munros app for detailed ratings on each route.
+Route difficulty varies across the 2 available routes.